 Platform: PC

-Alchemage is about an alchemist who gets transported to a mysterious world after failing to perform sorcery.
+Alchemage is about an alchemist who gets transported to a peculiar world after failing to perform sorcery.
 Before you can get back home, you’ll have to find shelter, gather materials, and eventually build an interdimensional portal.

 Crea